 D. Lighting Circuit Protection.
 Ensure that separate protection is provided on the load side of the lighting contactor for each lighting circuit and that such protection will open all line or phase conductors of the respective circuit should a fault occur on any one line or phase conductors.

 E. Photo Electric Cell.
 Ensure that the photoelectric control is a twist-lock plug-in, utility grade, solid state, cadmium sulfide type of the proper voltage, rated for 1000 watts maximum load, with integral surge protection, a fail-safe mode in which the lighting circuits will remain energized, and a hermetically sealed case.
 Ensure that the nominal "turn on" level is 1 footcandle (10 lux) vertical and that the nominal "turn-off" level is 6 footcandles (65 lux) vertical with tolerances of 20 percent for the specified values.
+Ensure that the photocell has a time delayed response that will not respond to flashes of light from lightning, headlights of passing vehicles or emergency vehicle strobes and beacons.
 Ensure that the photoelectric control mounting bracket has a EEI-NEMA locking-type receptacle.

 F. Switchgear Enclosure.
 Ensure that components are mounted on a removable back panel of 14 gage or heavier enameled steel rather than directly on the back wall of the enclosure and that the back panel mountings do not penetrate the walls of the enclosure.